juliano/juliano.github.io/_posts/2019-12-19-functional-scala-london-2019-day-2.md

 I would call his demo a "real world usecase" (`UserService`, `UserStorage`, so on and so far), the sort of example I consider very important; that's exactly what helps selling Scala and its ecossystem.

-He showed them how to test the modularized application, organise dependencies, the good and the bad.
+He showed then how to test the modularized application, organise dependencies, the good and the bad.
 It was Piotr first presentation, and it was a great one.
 Well done Pietr!

 ## ZIO Chunk: Fast, Pure Alternative to Arrays, by [Aleksandra A Holubitska](https://twitter.com/Oleksandra_A)